jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![ic3](img/ic3.jpg)
 7. Click Modify.
 ![ic4](img/ic4.jpg)
 The installation will require a few minutes to complete.
+After the installation has completed, move to the next step.
-### Step 2: xxx
+### Step 2: Installing Azure Data Lake Tools in Visual Studio Code
+We will be using Visual Studio Code as our source code ed
+1.

 <a name="Exercise3"></a>
 ## Exercise 3: xxxxx